Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 10 Oktober 2024 13.34.26 UTC
+- WIB: Kamis, 10 Oktober 2024 14.23.03 UTC
-- WITA: Kamis, 10 Oktober 2024 14.34.26 UTC
+- WITA: Kamis, 10 Oktober 2024 15.23.03 UTC
-- WIT: Kamis, 10 Oktober 2024 15.34.26 UTC
+- WIT: Kamis, 10 Oktober 2024 16.23.03 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: success
+Kategori: nature